GetLinkfire/Linkfire_Cross-Account-Replication/ingress.md

 #### 👩‍💼Client Setup

 *ℹ️ This document should be sent to the client.
-It contians all of the steps required for the client to enable replication from their S3 bucket to our Linkfire S3 bucket.*
+It contains all of the steps required for the client to enable replication from their S3 bucket to our Linkfire S3 bucket.*